Professor of Art

 Office Hours: Fridays 1:30-3:30 p.m.

-Bill Anthes is an interdisciplinary scholar with a background in studio art, art history and American Studies.
-He teaches and writes about art in terms of multimedia practice and intercultural exchange.
-His most recent book, Edgar Heap of Birds, will be published by Duke University Press in fall 2015.
+Bill Anthes is an interdisciplinary scholar with a background in studio art, art history and American studies.
+He teaches and writes about art in terms of multimedia practice and intercultural and interspecies exchange.
+His most recent book is Edgar Heap of Birds, published by Duke University Press.

 PhD, American Studies, University of Minnesota